 1 them and change his grammar and everything.
-2 (LAUGHTER/RIRES) 3 MS. CANDACE COPENACE: So I learned a lot 4 but I didn't go to law school myself.
-But I really 5 appreciate what he did for the people in Kenora.
-And he's 6 still my dad but he's a white guy.
-7 (LAUGHTER/RIRES) 8 MS. CANDACE COPENACE: Yeah, he comes to 9 Winnipeg a lot and he still teaches me.
-And I learned a 10 lot from my grandmothers and my mom about all the medicines 11 and everything.
-12 But I'm really appreciative of this place 13 right now.
-I'm learning a lot.
-And I hope things can go 14 forward from here because 30 years ago there was still 15 nothing happening for the missing people.
-And I hope 16 something happens.
-I know the justice system and the 17 police in Kenora, they really mistreat our people.
-18 But I can only do what I I don't know 19 what I can do.
+2 (LAUGHTER/RIRES) 3 MS. CANDACE COPENACE: So I learned a lot but I didn't go to law school myself.
+But I really 4 appreciate what he did for the people in Kenora.
+And he's 5 still my dad but he's a white guy.
+6 7 (LAUGHTER/RIRES) MS. CANDACE COPENACE: Yeah, he comes to 8 9 Winnipeg a lot and he still teaches me.
+And I learned a lot from my grandmothers and my mom about all the medicines 10 and everything.
+11 12 But I'm really appreciative of this place I'm learning a lot.
+And I hope things can go 13 right now. forward from here because 30 years ago there was still 14 nothing happening for the missing people.
+And I hope 15 something happens.
+I know the justice system and the 16 police in Kenora, they really mistreat our people.
+17 18 But I can only do what I -- I don't know what I can do.
 Just help the younger people.
-That's all I 20 can do, and pass on what knowledge I have.
+That's all I 19 can do, and pass on what knowledge I have.
 Miigwech.
-21 UNIDENTIFIED VOICE: They need to introduce 22 themselves.
-23 MS. CHRISTA BIG CANOE: Oh, yeah, if you 24 want to say your name.
+20 21 UNIDENTIFIED VOICE: They need to introduce themselves.
+22 23 MS. CHRISTA BIG CANOE: Oh, yeah, if you want to say your name.
 Yeah, just for the families.
-25 MS. SHERI COPENACE: We're trying to pass it
+24 25 MS. SHERI COPENACE: We're trying to pass it

 1 to the families first.
-2 MS. CHRISTA BIG CANOE: Yeah, yeah.
+MS. CHRISTA BIG CANOE: Yeah, yeah.
 Okay.
-3 UNIDENTIFIED VOICE: If we have time.
-4 UNIDENTIFIED VOICE: Let them introduce 5 themselves.
-6 MS. GERALDINE SHINGOOSE: I'm hi.
-I'm 7 just going to introduce myself and pass the rock so the 8 families could speak.
+2 3 UNIDENTIFIED VOICE: If we have time.
+4 UNIDENTIFIED VOICE: Let them introduce themselves.
+5 MS. GERALDINE SHINGOOSE: I'm -- hi.
+I'm 6 just going to introduce myself and pass the rock so the 7 families could speak.
 I'm one of the grandmothers.
-My 9 name is Gerry Shingoose.
-My spirit name is Sky Woman and 10 Northern Lights Woman.
-And I just want to say chi-miigwech 11 to the families for sharing.
-And I truly pray that there 12 is follow up after for you guys.
-13 MS. CAROL MOAR: Bonjour.
-My name is Carol 14 Moar.
-I walk with two spirit names, Blue Sky Woman, 15 Morning Star and I'm from the Deer Clan.
-And I also 16 believe the families are here and that's more they're 17 the ones that need to speak, so I'm going to pass it on, 18 but I did want to introduce myself to the Creator and to 19 all the lovely people here.
+My 8 name is Gerry Shingoose.
+My spirit name is Sky Woman and 9 Northern Lights Woman.
+And I just want to say chi-miigwech 10 to the families for sharing.
+And I truly pray that there 11 12 is follow up after for you guys.
+MS. CAROL MOAR: Bonjour.
+My name is Carol 13 Moar.
+I walk with two spirit names, Blue Sky Woman, 14 Morning Star and I'm from the Deer Clan.
+And I also 15 believe the families are here and that's more -- they're 16 the ones that need to speak, so I'm going to pass it on, 17 but I did want to introduce myself to the Creator and to 18 all the lovely people here.
 Miigwech.
-20 MS. PATRICIA CARIBOU: Bonjour.
-(Speaking 21 in Native Language).
-22 My name my English name is Patricia 23 Caribou and I'm my name is When The Flower First Bloomed 24 Woman from the White Bear Clan.
-And I just wanted to say 25 also acknowledge everyone here, acknowledge the circle
+19 MS. PATRICIA CARIBOU: Bonjour.
+(Speaking 20 21 in Native Language).
+My name -- my English name is Patricia 22 Caribou and I'm -- my name is When The Flower First Bloomed 23 Woman from the White Bear Clan.
+And I just wanted to say 24 also -- acknowledge everyone here, acknowledge the circle 25 and the medicine, the pipes, the pipe carrier, and I come to share my gifts with you and my rock here.
+This is a blue lapis and it's -- has the energy for your throat so you can speak.
+Chi-miigwech.
+(Speaking in Native Language).